The Maze of Bones

 The Maze of Bones is the first novel of The 39 Clues series, written by Rick Riordan and published September 9, 2008 by Scholastic.
 It stars Amy and Dan Cahill, two orphans who discover, upon their grandmother Grace's death, that they are part of the powerful Cahill family, whose members constantly fight each other for Clues, which are ingredients to a mysterious serum.
 The novel has received generally positive reviews.
-It is set to receive a graphic novel adaptation by Ethan Young in 2023.
+A graphic novel adaptation by Ethan Young was published in 2023.

 Story Plot

 The story begins with Grace Cahill lying on her deathbed.
 She requests that William McIntyre, her lawyer, change her will to the alternate version, then dies.
 A Man in Black then speaks with McIntyre.

-Grace's grandchildren, Amy and Dan Cahill, are taken to her funeral by their legal guardian, Grace's sister, Beatrice.
+Grace's grandchildren, Amy and Dan Cahill, are taken to her funeral by their legal guardian, their Aunt Beatrice.
 Amy and Dan run into the athletic Holt siblings Hamilton, Reagan, and Madison Holt, then speak with the wealthy Kabra siblings, Ian and Natalie.
 Dan also points out other familiar Cahills, such as the academic Starling triplets.

 A non-random selection of many Cahills, including Amy and Dan, the Holts, the Kabras, and the Starlings, are called away to a private reading of the will.
-They're joined by Jonah Wizard, Beatrice Cahill, Alistair Oh, Irina Spasky, Cousin Ingrid, and Cousin Jose, among others.
+They are joined by Jonah Wizard, Beatrice Cahill, Alistair Oh, Irina Spasky, Cousin Ingrid, and Cousin Jose, among others.
 McIntyre shows the Cahills a video from Grace, where she offers everyone either one million dollars or a single clue.
 Many Cahills take the money, but Ian and Natalie are the first to take the clue.
-They're followed by the Holts, the Starlings, Jonah, Alistair, and Irina.
+They are followed by the Holts, the Starlings, Jonah, Alistair, and Irina.
 Amy and Dan initially want the money, but realize Grace would want them to take the clue so they turn down their million dollars and receive a sealed manila envelope.

 All seven teams open their clue, and most depart the room.
 McIntyre warns the Cahill siblings to "Beware the Madrigals".
 The siblings go to Grace's mansion and visit the library.
-Amy and Dan find a secret passage way in the library, where they run into Alistair.
+Amy and Dan find a secret passageway in the library, where they run into Alistair.
 Amy finds an annotated copy of Poor Richard's Almanack, and gives it to Alistar to look at.
 The mansion then begins burning down, forcing the two teams to separate.
 Amy and Dan escape, and return home, to their au pair, Nellie Gomez.
 They explain everything to her, and she agrees to accompany them.
 They head to the Franklin Institute, where a bomb decommissions the Starling triplets.